chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Show the simplest possible experience that most users will experience.
 We are assuming that experience will be UI only, so present the UI information first followed by CLI information presented in reference format.
 -->

-This guide explains Chef Automate's new Identity and Access Management (IAM v2) system.
+Chef Automate's Identity and Access Management (IAM v2) system is opt-in only, and Chef Automate users will not be automatically upgraded to IAM v2 from IAM v1.

-IAM v2 is currently opt-in only.
-Chef Automate users will not be automatically upgraded.

 We designed IAM v2 to leave your v1 policy data untouched during your upgrade to v2; however, you can choose to not migrate v1 policies by using the provided `--skip-policy-migration` flag with the upgrade command.